datagrok-ai/public/help/develop/extending-and-customizing.md

 [scripts]() and [functions](), [cell renderers](), one or several [Datagrok applications](), and so forth.

-For the raw package, it's relevant to restore its dependencies, that's typical for any `webpack` package.
+For the newly created package, it's relevant to restore its dependencies, that's typical for any `webpack` package.
 Get into your `TextStats` folder and do:

 ```
 npm install
 ```

-### The Panel Function
+### The panel function

 Add the actual panel's code at `TextStats/src/package.js`: